 a) MSc, MASc Students

-The Departmental requirements for the master's degree program are a minimum of two full graduate courses (or four half-courses), plus research and thesis.
-At most, one of these four graduate level half courses can be jointly offered (double-numbered) with an undergraduate course.
-At least one full course (or two half-courses) must be from among those offered by the Department of Physics.
-At most, one full course (two half-courses) may be taken from a department other than Physics, subject to the approval of the Department of Physics.
+The Departmental requirements for the master's degree program are a minimum of four full-term graduate courses plus research and thesis.
+At most, one of these four course can be jointly offered (double-numbered) with an undergraduate course.
+At least one two full-term courses must be from among those offered by the Department of Physics.
+At most, two term-length courses may be taken from a department other than Physics, subject to the approval of the Department of Physics.

 b) PhD Students